 The Pawscout Smarter Pet Tag being tested by our independent expert team.

 What our expert team of testers also really liked about this tracker is the Pawscout app.
 This app lets you create your dog's profile and keep track of everything related to your furry-friend, including tracking your daily walks.
 If your pet does get lost, this app can send you notifications when your dogs come within range of anyone else with the Pawscout app.

 In short, it’s not as good as a real GPS tracker, like the other options on this list, but this small, lightweight, and affordable tag can be really useful too.

 How Does a Dog GPS Tracker Work?

-Now, GPS works on its own, and it does not need access to the internet.
+GPS works on its own, and it does not need access to the internet.
 However, in order for you to see your dog’s location, the tracker needs to be able to send you data.
 This is why most trackers these days are also equipped with data and/or Wi-Fi connectivity.
-This way, it becomes possible for you to see your dog’s location in real-time.
+That way, you can see your dog’s location in real-time.

 Size and Weight

-GPS trackers can get quite bulky and heavy.
-On the other hand, some of them are really small.
+GPS trackers can get quite bulky and heavy, but not all!
+Some are incredibly small.
 So, what’s the catch?
-Well, most of the time, the smaller trackers will also have a less powerful battery, so that’s always something to keep in mind.
+Well, most of the time, the smaller trackers will also have a less powerful battery.
 The truth is, if your pup is a large breed, they will most likely not notice any type of tracking device for dogs.
-On the other hand, size and weight become really important if your dog is on the smaller side.
-You don’t want to make them uncomfortable, after all.
+On the other hand, size and weight become really important if your dog is on the smaller side, like mine.
+After all, we don’t want to make them uncomfortable.

 Range and Accuracy